HathorNetwork/rfcs/text/0000-p2p-identity.md

 When changing from the HELLO state to the PEER-ID state this extra care is not needed because the validations are always syncronous, so we guarantee that the new message will be handled only after the Hello message was finished.
 If we add an async validation there in the future we would need to handle the state change in a similar way.

-After the peer finish the PEER-ID validation and receive the READY command from the other peer, it changes the state to READY state.
+After the peer finishes the PEER-ID validation and receives the READY command from the other peer, it changes the state to READY state.

 ## Ready State

 This state is responsible for keeping the connection alive and exchanging information about peers, blocks and transactions on the network.
-It starts requesting all the peers to the connected node and a ping message loop, to assure that the connection is still alive.
+It starts requesting all the peers to the connected node and a ping message loop, to ensure that the connection is still alive.
 This state allows five commands (besides the sync commands that won't be discussed in this RFC): PING, PONG, GET-PEERS, PEERS, and ERROR.

 ### PING Command